hydrogen-dev/raindrop-sdk-js/README.md

 ## Usage
 The `raindrop` package exposes two objects: `raindrop.client` and `raindrop.server`.
-To start making API calls, you'll need to first instantiate a `RaindropPartner` object for the module you'd like to use, and then initialize it by by calling `initialize`.
-Calling `initialize` will automatically fetch your [OAuth credentials](https://www.hydrogenplatform.com/docs/hydro/v1/#Authentication), and set [your environment](https://www.hydrogenplatform.com/docs/hydro/v1/#Environment).
+To start making API calls, you'll need to instantiate a `RaindropPartner` object for the module you'd like to use.
+The SDK will automatically fetch you an [OAuth token](https://www.hydrogenplatform.com/docs/hydro/v1/#Authentication), and set [your environment](https://www.hydrogenplatform.com/docs/hydro/v1/#Environment).

 ```javascript
 const raindrop = require("@hydrogenplatform/raindrop")